UniversalPayload/spec/docs/chapter2-payload-image-format.rst

    uncomp-size       OR          u32          Size of the uncompressed data in bytes.
 If
-                                              the data is not compressed, this can be omitted. entry-start       O           u32 / u64    If required, this is the offset of the image entry point from the load address of the image.
+                                              the data is not compressed, this can be omitted. entry             O           u32 / u64    If required, this is the offset of the image entry point from the load address of the image.
 For example, a value of 0x10 means that the image entry point is 16 bytes after